BASICS: Brief Alcohol Screening

 What is BASICS?

 BASICS stands for Brief Alcohol Screening and Intervention for College Students.
-It is a free program offered by the SCU Wellness Center and is appropriate for anyone who uses alcohol and/or other drugs, whether you are concerned about your drinking or drug use or just curious to learn about how your use compares to others.
+It is a free program offered by the SCU Wellness Center for SCU students, and is appropriate for anyone who uses alcohol and/or other drugs and has had unintended consequences, whether you are concerned about your drinking or drug use or just curious to learn about how your use compares to others.
 BASICS will provide you with a structured opportunity to assess your own risk, identify potential changes that could work for you, and help you to reduce your risk for developing future problems.

 Some students attend BASICS to fulfill a judicial sanction as a result of an alcohol-related offense, while others come because they have concerns about their alcohol use.
 The program is designed to assist students in examining their own behavior in a judgment-free environment.
 The program coordinator will provide objective feedback based on a one-on-one assessment and questionnaires filled out by the student, to encourage positive changes in drinking behavior.
 Essentially, BASICS will provide the information and guidance, but what a student chooses to do with it is entirely up to the student.
 The BASICS sessions are entirely confidential, and we will not disclose any information from the sessions to anyone, including a student's parents, without the student's permission.
 CLICK HERE to read more about the BASICS program.

 BASICS IS NOT a "Just Say No" or abstinence-only program.
 It is NOT the same thing as Alcoholics Anonymous (AA) nor will it necessarily fulfill a court-mandated sanction.

 2) How do I schedule an appointment or make referral?

 - For Mandatory or Voluntary Referrals: Please contact Dr. Alison Bateman (email@example.com) or call the SCU Wellness Center at 408-554-4409.